-Factors Important in Restoration from a Macroinvertebrate Perspective-Data from this study suggest that in-stream habitat at the Wash, in the absence of erosion control structures, is habitat limited for macroinvertebrates.
-In other studies of urban streams, physical habitat differences were not important in structuring the macroinvertebrate community because of poor water quality (Beavan et al., 2001), and streams receiving wastewater effluent often contain highly modified invertebrate assemblages (e.g., Kondratieff and Simmons, 1982).
+Data from this study suggest that in-stream habitat at the Wash, in the absence of erosion control structures, is habitat limited for macroinvertebrates.
+In other studies of urban streams, physical habitat differences were not important in structuring the macroinvertebrate community because of poor water quality (Beavan et al., 2001), and streams receiving wastewater effluent often contain highly modified invertebrate assemblages (e.g., Kondratieff & Simmons, 1982).
 Although nutrients were elevated at some sites in this study, the strong relationship of river width, depth, and velocity with benthic communities suggests that hydrological and channel characteristics are among the main driving forces in structuring communities in the Wash.
-The different benthic community found at the upstream reference site also provides some evidence that increased temperatures, baseflows, and water quality (i.e., lower conductivity) provided by wastewater treatment plants at downstream sites plays some role in influencing macroinvertebrate assemblages.
-The low numbers of sensitive taxa suggest that largescale processes are resulting in decreased diversity.
+The different benthic community found at the upstream reference site also provides some evidence that increased temperatures, baseflows, and water quality (i.e., lower conductivity) provided by wastewater treatment plants at downstream sites plays a role in influencing macroinvertebrate assemblages.
+The low numbers of sensitive taxa suggest that large-scale processes are resulting in decreased diversity.
 It is unclear if organic compounds such as pesticides are impacting invertebrates.
 Bevans et al. (1998), however, detected a wide range of organic compounds in the Wash.

 Wang et al. (2001) suggest that large-scale landscape features have a major impact on urban streams and can overwhelm local structures designed to improve habitat.
 Walsh et al. (2001) suggest that the most effective means of restoring degraded urban streams may be retrofitting stormwater drainage systems to decrease flood flows along with minimizing catchment imperviousness.
 In the present study, taxa richness significantly declined with increasing magnitude of recent discharges.
-Others also consider stormwater runoff and floods to have major impacts on urban systems (Walsh et al.,

-2005; Trush et al., 2000).
-It is also likely that the constant, high baseflow velocities in the Wash minimize habitat at unimproved portions of the Wash for stream invertebrates.
-Water velocities were identified as an important factor in distribution of invertebrates in the Wash and surrounding habitats.
-In the still-urbanizing watershed of the Wash, constant disturbance by floods and ever increasing baseline flows may limit biodiversity to tolerant taxa.
-Channel stability in urban environments may not be achieved until decades after urban development ceases (Henshaw and Booth, 2000).
-Erosion control structures in the Wash, however, may mitigate for lack of stability and allow for a more rapid rehabilitation than could otherwise be achieved.
+Others also consider stormwater runoff and floods to have major impacts on urban systems (Trush et al., 2000; Walsh et al., 2005).
+Increasing benthic biodiversity in the Wash may depend to some degree on decreasing the magnitude and frequency of flood events that occur (e.g., Hollis, 1975) on a yearly basis.
+This may be difficult to achieve since there is already an extensive effort to control flooding (e.g., detention ponds) within the Wash watershed (PBS & J, 2008).
+It is also likely that the constant, high baseflow velocities in the Wash minimize habitat at unimproved portions of the Wash for stream invertebrates and increased negative effects could occur if the pattern of ever increasing flow continues over time.
+In the stillurbanizing watershed of the Wash, constant disturbance by floods and ever increasing baseline flows may limit biodiversity to tolerant taxa.
+Fallceon quilleri, the most abundant mayfly in the Wash, is an example of a species adapted to frequent flooding which impact larval stages, but because of its rapid life cycle which allows for the presence of adults during periods of flood disturbance (e.g., Gray, 1981) adults can then recolonize areas post-flood.
+Channel stability in urban environments may not be achieved until decades after urban development ceases (Henshaw & Booth, 2000).
+Erosion control structures in the Wash, however, may mitigate for diminished stability and allow for a more rapid rehabilitation than otherwise achievable.